Adaptogens: Nature’s Stress-Busters for Modern Wellness

 2. Rhodiola Rosea: The Mental Clarity Booster

-Try It: Take 200–400 mg in the morning for an energy lift.
+How to Use: Take 200–400 mg in the morning for all-day focus.

 3. Holy Basil (Tulsi): The Emotional Balancer